Customer engagement platform

 An online community is also a great self-service resource for any enterprise looking to reduce customer resolution time.
 Instead of relying on a phone or chat agent to help with an issue, online communities give customers the resources they need to solve their own problems.
 Online communities can scale organically as a business grows, as they often rely on user-generated content (UGC) to resolve issues and answer questions.
 HP, for example, reduced first response time by 37% and resolution time by 41% with a Khoros-powered community.

 Sometimes a customer’s problem can’t be resolved in a single customer service interaction.
-Should an interaction need to span sessions or transfer between agents or chatbots, make sure that the customer’s conversation transcript and interaction history transfers with it.
+Should an interaction need to span sessions or transfer between agents or chatbots, make sure that the customer’s conversation transcript and interaction history transfer with it.
 If agents aren’t able to refer back to conversation history and notes, customers have to repeat themselves.
 This causes frustration and ultimately lowers customer satisfaction.

 In a survey of 200 enterprise brands and more than 1,000 customers, we found that 62% of customers want to be able to engage with brands across multiple digital channels and 77% of consumers want brands’ customer service teams to communicate internally so customers don’t have to repeat themselves.
-This is problematic for brands, because 77% of the businesses we surveyed said they struggled to create a cohesive journey across channels and devices.
+This is problematic for brands because 77% of the businesses we surveyed said they struggled to create a cohesive journey across channels and devices.

 To improve the customer experience, make channel switching easy for consumers and service agents.
 Customers should be able to start an interaction on one channel and move to another without having to repeat themselves.
 To achieve this, agents need the ability to quickly access interactions from across channels through an omnichannel platform like Khoros Care.